ruooens/fucking-sjw/README.md

 GitHub can delete this repo and ban my account.
 This will only confirm my words.
 But I hope people are saner than those who started it think, and this madness will end soon.

 PS Sorry for my bad English.
-I am a russian software engineer and use Google Translate to express my thoughts in a non-native language.
+I am a russian software engineer and computer scientist and use a translator to express my thoughts in a non-native language.